This post is the second part of a series about my journey as an Independent AWS Cloud Architect.

 - Freedom:

-- No more: manager (only customers), bi-annual reviews, endless HR discussion, asking authorization for whatever you need to get your job done.
+- No more: manager (only customers), bi-annual reviews, endless HR discussions, asking authorization for whatever you need to get your job done.

 - To choose your laptop setup, mobile phone, chair, desk, tooling,

-- To choose my engagements, and say no to missions that are not relevant for your business.
+- To choose my engagements, and say no to missions that are not relevant to your business.

-- To select your business model: paid consulting, sell products, offer training, write books, seat consultants, etc…
+- To select your business model: paid consulting, sell products, offer training, write books, place consultants, etc.

-- My compensation is higher (by at least 20%) than in a full-time employee position in consulting firms.
+- My compensation is higher (by at least 20%) than in a full-time employee position at consulting firms.

-- Stop internal promotion run, competition between co-workers, or political aspects.
+- No more internal promotion races, competition between co-workers, or political aspects.

-- Feeling to be outside of my comfort zone, which allows me to give even more to my customers.
+- Feeling outside of my comfort zone, which allows me to give even more to my customers.

 The Bad 👎

-- You’ll have to justify every cent spent for your business, and it’s normal but could be time-consuming and you will need to be very precise and rigorous, keep all receipts and invoices for later controls by the (French) administration.
+- You’ll have to justify every cent spent for your business.
+It’s normal but can be time-consuming, and you will need to be very precise and rigorous, keeping all receipts and invoices for later audits by the (French) administration.

-- With proper automation and good tooling, I’m spending 2 hours a week on administration stuff with a peek at the end of the month: Invoicing & Time tracking period.
+- With proper automation and good tooling, I’m spending 2 hours a week on admin stuff, with a peak at the end of the month: invoicing & time-tracking period.

-- As said before, during this difficult period of the pandemic of COVID-19, the first population of IT professionals at risk are freelancers, as we are the adjustment variable for customers, we need to be very careful.
+- As said before, during this difficult period of the COVID-19 pandemic, the IT professionals most at risk are freelancers, as we are the adjustment variable for customers; we need to be very careful.

 The Ugly 🐵

-- Time tracking is boring, I need to do this exercise on:
+- Time tracking is boring.
+I need to do this exercise at:

-- Project Level: Time tracking for Projects I’m working on (by hour): > 3 currently for a single customer.
+- Project Level: time tracking for projects I’m working on (by the hour): > 3 currently for a single customer.

 - Customer Level: